jjjutla/FibreTag/README.md

 - Brands or users can stake a certain amount of VET tokens for VTHO, which can be used to cover the operational costs on the platform.
 - Users with the loyalty pass can earn VTHO to offset gas fees by making purchases and leaving reviews.

-#Loyalty Token Acquisition:
+### Loyalty Token Acquisition:
--Users earn a loyalty token after buying 5 items from a brand, promoting repeat business.
+- Users earn a loyalty token after buying 5 items from a brand, promoting repeat business.
-#Token Benefits:
+### Token Benefits:
--Token holders get discounts and access to exclusive brand drops.
+- Token holders get discounts and access to exclusive brand drops.
-#NFT Integration:
+### NFT Integration:
--Each product has an NFT twin, validating its authenticity.
+- Each product has an NFT twin, validating its authenticity.
--Loyalty tokens can enhance NFT utility (e.g., added discounts).
+- Loyalty tokens can enhance NFT utility (e.g., added discounts).
--NFTs might record purchases, automatically awarding loyalty tokens after 5 buys.
+- NFTs might record purchases, automatically awarding loyalty tokens after 5 buys.
-#Token Scarcity:
+### Token Scarcity:
--A fixed or dynamic token supply can be set.
+- A fixed or dynamic token supply can be set.
 Token burns (removing tokens from circulation after use) can introduce scarcity.
-#Secondary Market:
+### Secondary Market:
--Loyalty tokens and NFTs can be tradable.
+- Loyalty tokens and NFTs can be tradable.
 Trading might incur fees benefiting token holders.
-#Security:
+### Security:
--Strong security measures and regular audits are essential to prevent fraud.
+- Strong security measures and regular audits are essential to prevent fraud.

 ## Technical Features:
 ### iOS App